healde/Excel-VBA/importation/readMeTwice.md

 ```
 "<br>

-> [!IMPORTANT]
-> M-Queries are used with _mashUp_ Provider

 <a name="Connections-follow-up"></a>
 ### 🦌 Let connections within Vba

 .workbookConnection object is complexe and different parts of it can be used for a single purpose besides its caracteristical values.
 documentation is mingled about _adding_ methods, and AI let an explaination for the following observations :
-- in vba documentation, only exists .add and seems to describe .add2 method
+- in vba documentation, only exists .add and seems to describe signature of .add2 method
 - however, both .add and .add2 seem to be correctly described in .NET/interop documentation
-- info in vba shows ...

 > [!NOTE]
+> The _signature_ of a method is its formal parameter definitions

-> ...
+> [!IMPORTANT]

-workbook.workbookConnections.add2 will add the connection to the data Model and ....
+> .add2 is an overload of .add and extend it with two more additionnal paramaters.
+It offers to load the data of the futur connection directly into the Data Model.
+> It is possible to use `ActiveWorkbook.Model.AddConnection` in complement to `.add` in this purpose but it recreates a new connection.

 In the **`connection string`** property, we declare the provider and the source, as they must be compatibles.
 Then a query can be mounted in a **`command text`**.
 Once again, it must be in a valid shape for the _engine_ that is inside or behind the provider, and `command value` is required to precise what this command contains exactly.
 Then the engine might be able to query directly the source before fetching requested data.
 <br>